hipay/hipay-docs/hipay-enterprise-sdk-js_3/Hosted-Payments-Integration-Guide/1-Hosted-Payments-Integration-Guide.md

 You will see how to create your payment form, customize it, interact with it, and securely get `data` from it.
 These data will enable you to make a transaction using the [HiPay Order API](/doc-api/enterprise/gateway/#!/payments/requestNewOrder).

-The HiPay Hosted Payments feature is using internally the HiPay Hosted Fields.
+The HiPay Hosted Payments feature internally uses the HiPay Hosted Fields.

 Please follow these 6 steps to create your payment form with the HiPay Hosted Payments: